George Burdi: White supremacy

-Burdi came into contact with the white nationalist movement through the father of his then German girlfriend.
-He became an active White nationalist at the age of 18, and by the age of 21, was the leader of the Canadian branch of the World Church of the Creator, which at its peak had fewer than 20 members.
 During this period, he wrote a number of articles for the Church of the Creator newspaper, Racial Loyalty, using the name "Rev. Eric Hawthorne" (including the January 1992 cover story, "Enter the Racial Holy War").
-He has been credited with helping to secure the survival of Creativity after the death, in 1993, of its founder Ben Klassen.
+In 1993, the COTC's founder, Ben Klassen, killed himself; his successor then left.
+Burdi has been credited with helping to secure the survival of Creativity afterwards.
+However, he soon left as well, and the COTC schismed repeatedly.